 However, keep in mind that this is not the time to start pushing your subscribers.
 Instead, offer something really valuable at a bargain price.
 And most importantly, don’t forget to provide a hint about the exclusive offer in the opt-in form.
 When creating the opt-in forms in Sumo or Bloom, mention those offers in the text.

 Want to see more WordPress tutorials?
-Click here.
+Click on the WordPress menu above.

 5. Split Test the Signup Form

 Split testing is a vital step in boosting your conversion rate.
 If you have never experimented with different variations of the opt-in placement, button color, text, etc., you might be missing a significant number of subscribers.
 You really should be doing extensive testing of your WordPress subscribe widget.

 It is estimated that 85% of shoppers take their buying decision based on the color.
 For example, you can use red to create a sense of urgency, blue to instill trust, green to imply relaxation, etc. Another important thing is to blend the color into your overall design.

 The CTA text is another important factor in boosting your email subscriptions.
 You can’t expect great results by using simple text like Sign Up, Subscribe, etc. Your CTA should provide clear value and have strong relevance to the topic.
 Joanna Wiebe from Copyblogger suggests using simple CTA text.
 You can also check out the Crazy Egg and Unbounce guidelines to write better CTA.

 You have to create a campaign to perform the split-test on Sumo.
 Then, go to the ‘Popups & A/B Tests’ section.
 Here, you can add new or existing popups to the campaign.
 You can choose the frequency for the popups and find out various performance metrics like the number of subscribers, conversion rate, improvement, etc.